ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 ### Rendered event

-This event sent when the website uses the recommendation provided by the recommendation engine and renders it on the webpage.
+This event is sent when the website uses the recommendation provided by the recommendation engine and renders it on the webpage.
 In combination with a predefined threshold, it allows the recommender engine to exclude this item from future results and avoid recommending the same item to the